 On 8 June 2018 the US Government warned its citizens of possible imminent attacks on government and commercial centres in the district headquarters of Palma, Cabo Delgado Province.
 Take particular care around government offices and retail locations, including markets, in Palma.
 Check local and social media for updates before you travel to the area, remain vigilant and follow the advice of local authorities.

 Civil unrest and political tension

-During 2016 there were reports of armed attacks on vehicles on the EN1 road between the Save River and Muxungue and Gorongosa to Caia leading to fatalities.
+- During 2016, attacks on vehicles on the EN1 road between the Save River and Muxungue and Gorongosa to Caia led to fatalities.
 Mozambican police convoys were providing timed escorts for traffic in these areas.

 Petty crime is common throughout the country, especially muggings and bag snatching.
 Foreigners have been targeted.

-Carjacking is common, particularly in Maputo and on routes to Mutare, Zimbabwe and South Africa.
-Avoid travelling at night.
+- Carjacking is common, particularly in Maputo and on roads to Mutare, Zimbabwe and South Africa.

 - Be alert to possible threats, especially in public areas.

 - Report any suspicious activity or items to police.